 The Economic Activism Program provides organizers and investors with tools and training for campaigns that face corporate power, expose corporate complicity in state violence and violations of human rights, help corporations move away from such harmful practices, and support the creation of public and transparent standards for corporate behavior.

-We advocate divestment from all forms of state violence.
-On Investigate, we offer information and divestment recommendations on three such institutions: the prison industry, military occupations, and border militarization.
-Each of these issues is a priority for AFSC’s long-standing work where we have detected a lack of available information about the roles and involvement of corporations.
 Different stakeholders in the companies listed on our database may choose to use different strategies to help companies divest and withdraw from these activities: they may engage with the companies, shame them, work with them to create better due diligence mechanisms and human rights policies, put consumer pressure on them, file shareholder resolutions, or dump their stocks.

-Our Divestment Recommendation and Criteria
+Our Divestment Criteria

-The Investigate database is two-tiered - from our general list of companies, some are highlighted as targets for divestment.
+The Investigate database is two-tiered.
+From our general list of companies, some are highlighted as targets for divestment.
 This recommendation is based on an assessment of three criteria: the salience of the human rights violation, the company's responsibility for the violation, and the company's responsiveness.
 These are explained below in detail.

 Each criterion is evaluated on a 1-5 point scale, from least to most severe, leading to an overall score of 3-15 points for each company.
 We evaluate the companies in our database separately on their involvement in all three issues we track: the prison industry, military occupations, and border militarization.
-Companies that receive more than 10 points on any one issue become part of our divestment recommendation.
+Companies that receive more than 10 points on any issue become part of our divestment recommendation.

 - Salience - the severity of the human rights violation and how harmful it is.
 Based on the UN Guiding Principles for Business and Human Rights Reporting Framework, it measures the severity of the negative impact of a company’s activities and/or business relationships.
-Salience does not measure the extent of the company’s stake in the said violation, nor its impact on the company’s revenue, only the degree to which this violation is harmful to people.
+Salience does not measure the extent of the company’s stake in the said violation, nor its impact on the company’s revenue; it measures only the degree to which this violation is harmful to people.
 Salience is also adjusted by measuring the scale and scope of the violence.

 - Symbolic: Discrimination